DavidSouto/ReproScience-Workshop/Workshop_Schedule_Syllabus.md

 * This process can take a some time, so it's best to do it all at once.
 5. Packages installed
 * We are going to use several packages, mostly:
-**Tidyverse**: A collection of packages designed for data science, including ggplot2, dplyr and broom among many others.
+**Tidyverse**: A collection of packages designed for data science, including ggplot2, dplyr among many others.
 **Specr**: For multiverse analysis.
 **meme**: A fun package for meme generation.